Electronic voting in Brazil: Benefits

-The voting system has been widely accepted, due in great part to the fact that it speeds up the vote count tremendously.
-In the 1989 presidential election between Fernando Collor de Mello and Luiz Inácio Lula da Silva, the vote count required nine days.
-In the 2002 general election, the count required less than 12 hours.
-In some smaller towns the election results are known minutes after the closing of the ballots.

 Supporters of the electronic vote claim that unless the fraud were intentionally designed into the machines, it would be impossible to carry an extensive fraud in such a small amount of time.
 The Brazilian Superior Electoral Court (TSE) regularly promotes an event called Public Safety Test (PST).
 Any citizen over the age of 18 can register to attend.
 During the event, the participants attend lectures about the election procedure and its security measures.
 They have access to unsealed voting machines and their source code.
 In case of success, TSE implements corrections to the system and participants are invited to come back before the following election to try repeating their attacks.
 As of 2022, all vulnerabilities found have been corrected.
 The source code to the voting software is closed to the general public, but periodically open for inspection to some entities, universities and to all political parties.
-However, some experts advocate that votes should be printed for inspection and recounting.
+However, some advocate that votes should be printed for inspection and recounting.

 Biometrics

 A new biometrics-based voting machine, with an additional apparatus that does the voter's fingerprint recognition before allowing the ballot to be cast, started being used in 2012.
 TSE is gradually gathering the fingerprints of all registered voters to spread the process, that was used by 22 million voters in the 2014 general election.
-For the 2020 Brazilian municipal elections, biometric use was suspended due to the COVID-19 pandemic, in order to avoid touch points for voters and reduce lines.
+For the 2020 Brazilian municipal elections, biometric use was suspended due to the COVID-19 pandemic, in order to avoid touch points for voters and to reduce lines.